oceanprotocol/ocean.py/READMEs/setup.md

 provider.url = https://provider.rinkeby.v3.dev-ocean.com
 ```

-4. Values set by envvars override values set in config files (good to understand!!).
-Since we set the envvars above, we'll need to get rid of them.
+**Important:** Values set by envvars override values set in config files.

+4. Therefore, to use the config file values, we need to get rid of the envvars we'd set above.

 ```console
 unset NETWORK_URL